Sharing easy homemade delicious recipes

 Lemon tart is a simple dessert and only contains a few ingredients:

-Double cream – the lemon custard is extra creamy, rich, and smooth when using double cream
+Heavy cream – the lemon custard is extra creamy, rich, and smooth when using heavy cream

 Vanilla Extract – gives a nice vanilla hit and compliments the lemon flavour in the filling

-Unsalted Butter – added at the end of cooking the curd to give it a smooth, shiny and creamy finish
+Unsalted Butter – added at the end of cooking the curd, the melted butter gives it a smooth, shiny and creamy finish

 Aerial view of lemon tart with a slice being removed